-Notwithstanding recent positive returns from UK small and mid-capitalisation companies, the sector has demonstrated considerable volatility over the past 20 years.
-Such an environment provides an attractive opportunity to add value via derivatives: instruments which can exploit share price moves whether up or down.
-As the maximum short portfolio exposure through derivatives is 30% of net assets, the Company will at all times retain an exposure to the market, as shown in the chart on page 39.
-In the course of their research the investment management team comes across companies
+Notwithstanding recent positive returns from UK small and mid-capitalisation companies, while the sector has generated positive returns over the long term, there can be significant volatility.
+Such an environment provides an attractive opportunity to add value via both long and short positions which can exploit share price moves whether up or down.
+As the maximum short portfolio exposure through derivatives is 30% of net assets, the Company will at all times retain an exposure to the market, as shown in the chart below.
+In the course of their research the investment management team comes across companies which they judge are likely to underperform; the ability to take short positions therefore enhances the opportunity to make money for shareholders.
+This is not possible in a conventional or long only portfolio.